HLTH SC 1403 - Biosciences for Human Health B

 Course Learning Outcomes

 1 Outline relevant anatomical principles to describe the structure and function of body systems.
 2 Apply relevant anatomical principles to integrate structure and function of body systems within an anatomical region.
-3 Evaluate and apply information about the human body to develop well-reasoned explanations of case studies.
+3 Evaluate and apply information about the human body to develop well-reasoned explanations of body functions.
 4 Correlate specific structural features of cells, tissues, organs and systems of the human body with their normal functions.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.